1. FORMATION AND ADMINISTRATION OF THE LEAGUE

 g) All players playing in the Keighley & District Table Tennis League must have Table Tennis England affiliation and respect the rules of Table Tennis England and the rules of the Keighley & District Table Tennis League.

-3 LEAGUE STRUCTURE & OPERATION
+3. LEAGUE STRUCTURE & OPERATION

-c) Players may play up from lower teams within a group, but after playing up for 6 matches they will be tied to the higher team; they will not be allowed to play for any lower team.
-Any single team may play a reserve from a lower division.
-The reserve may play up as many times as is required without being tied to the higher team provided they are not ranked above the players in the higher team.
+c) Players may play up from lower teams within a group, but after playing up for 6 matches they will be tied to the higher team, however if a player plays up and does not win any games, including the doubles, then that match will not count towards his 6 games.
+Any single team club or the lowest team in a multi team club may play a reserve from a lower division to theirs provided that the ranking of that player does not exceed the average of the players in the higher team.
+The reserve may play up as many times as is required without being tied to the higher team.

 d) Players who play in other Leagues must play at least 4 matches for their results to stand at the end of the season.
+If they do not play 4 matches all their results will be deleted from the records including all points won in singles and doubles matches.

 f) Teams shall consist of 3 players per team with 9 singles matches and 1 doubles match being played as per the official scorecard.
-If there is any change to the order this must be agreed by both teams.
-Players arriving late should be allowed to play with the consent of the opposition captain.
-Please use common sense and politeness in all matters.
-If a team knows a Player will be late arriving they should inform the opponents secretary prior to the game if at all possible.
+If there is any change to the order of play then this must be agreed by both teams.
+Players arriving after 7.30pm but before 8.30pm should be allowed to play providing the match is still in progress.
+Players arriving after 8.30pm should not be allowed to play unless this was prearranged and agreed by both captains.
+If a player is not allowed to play their games will be conceded and they will not be allowed to play in the doubles.

 g) All matches should start by 7.30 pm however teams can request an earlier start if the opponents are in agreement.
 Teams may also request playing on two tables if available provided the opposition agree.
-All matches SHOULD be played on the scheduled date.
-Any postponements must be notified to the Fixture Secretary and the opposition team 48 hours in advance, ( clearly really bad weather might mean shorter notice ).
-Please endeavour to play matches unless absolutely impossible, ( strongest team not being available is not an acceptable excuse to postpone as all teams can select reserves from lower Division teams ).

 i) A Match may be played ahead of schedule if both teams are in agreement.
 Again the home team must notify the Fixture Secretary.

-j) If, for any reason, a player can not complete his games, the un-played sets shall be awarded to the opposing team and recorded as wins to the opposing players.
+j) If, for any reason, a player cannot complete his games, the un-played sets shall be awarded to the opposing team and recorded as wins to the opposing players.
 However, if a player injures himself or is ill and does not complete his first full set, his averages will not be affected, but the sets will be awarded to the opposing players and team.

 k) Each team shall supply, alternately, an umpire for each match and the Umpire’s decision will be final.
 Any disputes must be taken up with the fixture secretary within 48 hours of the match being played.